Season Balk Ratings

 to the side and pick up a green and the other red and white and roll - the

 green tells me the fielder and the red/white combo is for the error result.
-If

-blocked in the dirt (no WP/PB) I simply ignore the red result.
+a ball blocked in the dirt (no WP/PB) I simply ignore the red result.

 This allows me to put the dice in RWBG, RWBG order so I can quickly see what I

 have rolled if there is a question about something or if I am interrupted.
-All

-getting the correct result.
+I am getting the correct result.

 DICE ROLLERS